HARVEST: Contemporary Craft Fair Programme

 12.30pm - 3pm, Sunday 19 October 2025

-Make a selection of buttons using a range of crochet stitches in this free workshop with award-winning textile maker Maija Nygren.
-Maija brings expertise as a knit technician, engineering knitwear for luxury brands, as well as her own unique designs.
+Participants made a selection of buttons using a range of crochet stitches in this free workshop with award-winning textile maker Maija Nygren.
+Maija brought expertise as a knit technician, engineering knitwear for luxury brands, as well as her own unique designs.

 Image: Maija Nygren / Photography by the artist